What are you in the mood for?

 6. Paneer (Cottage Cheese)

-Your hunt for delectable desi food that packs a good ratio of proteins to fat ends at your favorite milky and crumbly paneer.
-A protein rich Indian food, paneer is the perfect inclusion to a vegetarian diet for muscle gain.
+Your hunt for delectable desi food that packs a good ratio of proteins to fat ends at your favourite milky and crumbly paneer.
+A protein-rich Indian food, paneer is the perfect inclusion to a vegetarian diet for muscle gain.
 Chomp away the ultimate protein delight by tossing it with chaat masala and dunking it in a dip of your choice (Think: hummus or mayo).

 Estimated protein per cup: 21 gm